-A randomized, controlled, double-arm clinical trial was conducted in the tertiary, interdisciplinary ICU of Centro Hospitalar Entre Douro e Vouga, Portugal.
-Ethical approval for this study was provided by the Ethical Committee of Centro Hospitalar de Entre o Douro e Vouga.
-This trial is registered with Brazilian Clinical Trials Registry, number RBR-7rvhpq9, and was performed in accordance with the CONSORT guidelines.
+A randomised, controlled, double-arm clinical trial was conducted in the tertiary, interdisciplinary ICU of Centro Hospitalar Entre Douro e Vouga, Portugal.
+Ethical approval for this study was provided by the ethical committee of Centro Hospitalar de Entre o Douro e Vouga.
+This trial is registered with the Brazilian Clinical Trials Registry (identifier RBR-7rvhpq9), and was performed in accordance with the Consolidated Standards of Reporting Trials guidelines.

-The participants were divided into two groups, standard care (control group - CG) and intervention group (IG), by means of balanced randomization at a 1:1 ratio using a free software [21].
-Physiotherapists, occupational therapists, and rehabilitation nurses other than those who provided usual care performed the trial intervention across the trial continuum.
+The participants were divided into two groups (standard care (control) and intervention), by means of balanced randomisation at a 1:1 ratio using free software (www.random.org).
+Physiotherapists, occupational therapists and rehabilitation nurses other than those who provided usual care performed the trial intervention across the trial continuum.
 The rehabilitation physicians working in the ICU were not blinded, but the outcome assessor was blinded to group allocation.
-The complete blinding of the patients was not possible to achieve, but they were not aware of other treatment modalities.
+The complete blinding of the patients was not possible, but they were not aware of other treatment modalities.

 Both groups received usual medical and nursing care in the ICU, which involved assessment and treatment of the respiratory system, and active bed exercises and mobility were encouraged as soon as possible.
-The IG received a functional and respiratory multidisciplinary rehabilitation program (that included medical, nursing, physiotherapy and occupational therapy interventions) during their entire hospital stay, starting within the first 24 hours from ICU admission, six days per week, 15-30 minutes per session, twice per day.
-It was individualized to each patient based on the clinical status and consistent with recommendations from the Portuguese Society of Physical Rehabilitation Medicine [20].
+The intervention group received a functional and respiratory multidisciplinary rehabilitation programme (which included medical, nursing, physiotherapy and occupational therapy interventions) during their entire hospital stay, starting within the first 24 h from ICU admission, 15-30 min per session, twice per day, 6 days per week.
+It was individualised to each patient based on their clinical status and consistent with recommendations from the Portuguese Society of Physical and Rehabilitation Medicine [20].
 Progression was increased successively, depending on the individual's tolerance and stability.
-After discharge from the ICU, the IG continued with rehabilitation exercises, prescribed by rehabilitation physicians, which they performed, unattended, whether the patient was discharged home or to an inpatient unit, until 12 weeks after ICU discharge.
+After discharge from the ICU, the intervention group continued with rehabilitation exercises, prescribed by rehabilitation physicians, which they performed, unattended, whether the patient was discharged home or to an inpatient unit, until 12 weeks after ICU discharge.
 They reported their execution to the medical team and rehabilitation nurses through teleconsultation.
-The CG did not receive any further rehabilitation intervention after hospital discharge.
+The control group did not receive any further rehabilitation intervention after hospital discharge.